Mapro: The People

 Mapro Strawberry Festival

 For about 12 years Mapro has been hosting the Strawberry festival.
-The idea was to attract most people towards the Strawberry produce and businesses.
+The idea was to attract most people towards Strawberry produce and businesses.
 This is a 3-day celebration that happens during the Easter weekend.
 You get to see the best strawberries such as Winter Dawn, Cama Rosa, and Sweet Charlie.
 Visitors get to eat free strawberries.

 Along with free strawberries, visitors also enjoy Lezim dance.
 Other activities include a live orchestra, watercolor tattoos, Mehandi stalls, strawberry palkhi, and martial arts performance.
 The entry is absolutely free.
 You only pay for the lips smacking food available at Mapro Food Counters.